AcheronProject/electrical_template/README.md

 The light and translucent nature of such colors is very well pictured in the image below, where they are used in an open-drain-output comparator which needs a transistor symbol internal to the amplifier symbol.
 Due to the light colors, it is easy to see the transistor.

 ![Background colors example](./readme/example_background.svg)

+Additionally, for proper differentiation between circuits or functions, one might want to avoid using two close colors in the same schematic, like the light and dark blue colors or the purple and pink.

 ## Licensing